TOP 5 Rookie Mistakes People Make When It Comes To Yoga

-The most important thing you can invest into your yoga practice is your time and effort.
+The most important thing you can invest in your yoga practice is your time and effort.
 We know that some days you just don’t feel like getting out of bed or leaving the house.
 We admit that a Sunday waffle breakfast in bed sounds wayyyyyy better than fighting traffic to get to yoga class.
 But have you ever noticed how during your practice or after, you feel like you’re on top of the world and capable of achieving anything you put your mind to?
 You might not even remember what was stopping you from going in the first place.
-Yes, yoga can have an extremely positive effect over your body, mind and soul.
+Yes, yoga can have an extremely positive effect over your body, mind, and soul.
 It can improve every facet of your life from health to self-esteem to happiness.

-But in order to benefit from it, you just have to take the first big step, and be there.
+But in order to benefit from it, you just have to take the first big step and be there.
 See you on the mat!